agussomacal/presentations/2025 - ENUMATH - Momentum NGD/pages/s01_outline.md

     - Toy examples to gain intuition.
 2. **What is momentum and when we may need it?**
 3. **How to combine momentum and natural gradient.**
-    * Two toy examples
-    * Two less toy examples
+    * Regression problem
+    * Classification problem
+    * Solving a PDE via PINNs

 <br>
 <br>